aravindswamy07/chatapp/auth-fix-notes.md

 3. Existing users can continue using their accounts, while new users will be properly set up with the enhanced security

+4. For room creation and joining to work correctly, users must be authenticated with a valid JWT token

-4. This implementation now utilizes Supabase's built-in authentication system which:
+5. This implementation now utilizes Supabase's built-in authentication system which:
    - Provides proper JWT token authentication
    - Securely handles passwords (no plaintext storage)
    - Generates secure user IDs

-5. For full production-readiness, consider further enhancements:
+6. For full production-readiness, consider further enhancements:
    - Implement real email verification
    - Add password reset functionality
    - Add profile management